 Once again, we ask your help in meeting this challenge.

-In 2015, the Miami University Humanities Center won a prestigious $500,000 Challenge Grant from the National Endowment for the Humanities.
-The NEH Challenge Grant recognized Miami's innovative approach to faculty-student collaboration, its emphasis on pressing social challenges, and its commitments to public engagement and research excellence.
+Over the years, our alumni, community partners, and friends have provided exceptional support for the Humanities Center since its founding in 2009.
+In 2015, the Center won a $500,000 NEH Challenge Grant to create a permanent endowment for our programs.
+The 2015 award recognized Miami's innovative approach to faculty-student collaboration, its emphasis on pressing social challenges, and its commitments to public engagement and research excellence.

-The award challenged Miami University to raise $1.5 million over the five years.
+The award challenged Miami to raise $1.5 million in matching donations by 2020.
 Thanks to you, we met the challenge in 2019, six months ahead of schedule.
-The result was a new $2 million endowment to sustain the Center’s existing work and support three new programs: Humanities Labs, a Faculty Research Collective, and the Research Apprenticeship Program.
+The resulting $2 million endowment now supports our Humanities Labs, Research Collective, Apprenticeship Program, and associated public programming.

-• More than 8,000 people have attended our lectures, symposia, readings, and other events.
+• Since 2015, more than 10,000 people have attended center lectures, symposia, readings, and other events.